NaufalFajri/as-utility/addlive_notes.md

   - 7 - Switch strategies and Appeal with (x) members!
   - 8 - Get a critical: x(x)
   - 9 - Activate a skill: x(x)
-  - 16 - Maintain at least %(x) of your total Stamina.
+  - 16 - Maintain at least %(x) of your total Stamina, math arg_1 : (x) * 100
-- arg_1 : how many value of target AC
+- arg_1 : how much value of target AC
 - arg_2 : 0 (default value)
-- reward_voltage : Value Voltage at end AC
+- reward_voltage : Value Voltage at end success AC